Fondation Botnar finances projects in the following focus areas.

 We advance digital solutions and the mining of big data to support access to healthcare systems and services.

 Cities fit for Children

 We work to improve the health and wellbeing of children in secondary cities.

 Research for Children

-We promote research to accompany projects in the above priorities by partnering with academic institutions.
+We promote research to accompany projects in health, nutrition and education by partnering with academic institutions.
 Our aim is to demonstrate the effectiveness of innovations.